Paying users zone. Data is hidden behind: .

 Emerson Electric Co., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Emerson Electric Co.’s net sales declined from 2015 to 2016 but then slightly increased from 2016 to 2017.|
+|Sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Emerson Electric Co.’s sales increased from 2017 to 2018 and from 2018 to 2019.|